 ConfigMap object and is no longer supported.

-See Understanding the monitoring stack for more information on monitoring user defined projects.
+See Monitoring overview for more information on monitoring user defined projects.

 Updated guidance around cluster maximums for OpenShift Container Platform 4.7 is now available.